-Understanding Formatting Types: Can Data Be Recovered From an SD Card After Formatting?
+Can Data Really Be Recovered From an SD Card After Formatting?

-There are two steps and two possible paths when formatting an SD card.
+There are several possible steps and paths when formatting an SD card.
 Depending on what you choose, it might be easy or almost impossible to recover data from a formatted SD card.

 - ✅ If you delete the volume/partition where your files were stored, but don’t proceed with a format, you can get your files back.
 The volume will have been marked as “non-existent”, to be replaced in the future.
 However, the volume’s structure and contents still exist.